MicrosoftDocs/windows-powershell-docs/docset/windows/deduplication/disable-dedupvolume.md

 This command disables data deduplication for the volume that has the GUID 26a21bda-a627-11d7-9931-806e6f6e6963.

-### Example 3: Suspend I/O activity for a specified volume/
+### Example 3: Suspend I/O activity for a specified volume
 ```
 PS C:\> Disable-DedupVolume -Volume "X:" -DataAccess
 ```

 This command suspends I/O activity for data deduplication on the specified volume.
 Effectively, this command causes the data deduplication file system mini-filter to detach from the specified volume.
-After this command completes, I/O to data deduplication files fails with an ERROR_INVALID_FUNCTION error until either the `Enable-DedupVolume -DataAccess` command runs, or the restarts.
+After this command completes, I/O to data deduplication files fails with an ERROR_INVALID_FUNCTION error until either the `Enable-DedupVolume -DataAccess` command runs, or the server restarts.

 ## PARAMETERS